phpearth/docs/faq/intro/03-php-installation.md

 ## Other ways of PHP installation

-Recommended and more advanced way of PHP development is to use virtualization software such as Virtual Box and [Vagrant][vagrant].
+Recommended and more advanced way of PHP development is to use virtualization software such as [Virtual Box][virtual-box] and [Vagrant][vagrant].

 [php.net]: http://php.net
 [windows-php-net]: http://windows.php.net